 This course examines a variety of communication protocols, the client/server applications that use them, and their vulnerabilities.
-Students explore methods to mitigate vulnerabilities of Internet/Intranet applications while maintaining web servers and workstations usability.
+Students explore methods to mitigate vulnerabilities of Internet/Intranet applications while maintaining Web servers and workstations usability.
 Discussion centers on best practices and students use a variety of methods to build, test, and defend all computers in the enterprise environment.
-NOTE: Course formerly Web and Server Applications Security
+(Formerly Web and Server Applications Security)